Posted by Link4 Team on 15/12/2020

-That’s a good start to get the gears going. e-invoicing essentially allows the accounting systems to talk together in real time.
-Delivering the invoice information exactly where it needs to go – in real time.
-It is cost effective, digital, faster, more convenient, and provides a boost to the process of money conversion.
-It also protects you from the email being intercepted and the invoice details changed.
+That’s a good start to get the gears going. eInvoicing essentially allows the Accounting systems to talk together in real-time.
+Delivering the invoice information exactly where it needs to go – in real-time.
+It is cost-effective, digital, faster, more convenient, and provides a boost to the process of money conversion.
+It also protects you from the email being intercepted and the invoice details being changed.
 So it’s much safer too.

 2. I receive invoices, how can I benefit?

-E-invoicing can help your business take that extra step to becoming more digital and support operations to run smoother in the business.
+eInvoicing can help your business take that extra step to become more digital and support operations to run smoother in the business.

 3. Do I need to buy new software?

-Link4 InvoiceExpress is an example of a service which does not require a cloud system.
-This service sends the invoice as an e-Invoice directly to the customer’s cloud accounting system on the PEPPOL e-invoicing network.
+Link4 InvoiceExpress is an example of a service that does not require a Cloud system.
+This service sends the invoice as an eInvoice directly to the customer’s Cloud Accounting system on the Peppol network.

 4. Will it be mandated?

-At this point, having an e-invoicing system would give a business an advantage over competitors who are still using paper.
-As e-invoicing grows its awareness, government bodies are recognising the value of it, and have taken action to help businesses utilise its usefulness.
-Some have began to make it mandated, for example Australia, India and Egypt are some which have started taking action, while others like Singapore are giving out rewards for businesses who implement it into their system.
-It won’t be long until it’s mandated, as it improves efficiency, security and control of their cash flow, helping business keep on top of their cash flow.
+At this point, having an eInvoicing system would give a business an advantage over competitors who are still using paper.
+As eInvoicing grows its awareness, government bodies are recognising its value of it, and have taken action to help businesses utilise its usefulness.
+Some have begun to make it mandated, for example, Australia, India and Egypt are some which have started taking action, while others like Singapore are giving out rewards for businesses that implement it into their system.
+It won’t be long until it’s mandated, as it improves efficiency, security and control of their cash flow, helping businesses keep on top of their cash flow.

-5. I don’t use a cloud software, Can I still do e-invoicing?
+5. I don’t use Cloud software, Can I still do eInvoicing?